Shantanu-Gupta-au16/University-Assignment-Portfolio/README.md

 + Identify it assets and business value,returns,risks
 + Apply RBV and competive advantage over the firm

-# Pre-requisites

-- the basics of R, Python, SQL
-- a bit about Jupyter Notebooks
-- a bit about the tidyverse package
-- using the terminal/shell
+### Marketing Analytics

+### Supply Chain Management and Logistics

 # License

 MIT

 # Help

 If you find any mistakes or you can't figure out something, raise a question.
 I will get back to you as soon as possible.
-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at shantanu97@gmail.com
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at gupta.sha@outlook.com